These numbers won’t surprise you.

-Growth hacking involves setting aside part of your budget for digital marketing experiments that might well fail but could have big upsides is a great strategy.
+Growth hacking involves setting aside part of your budget for digital marketing experiments that might well fail but could have big upsides.
 Swing for the fences.
 If you have the budget, don’t be afraid to experiment with content strategies.
 Sure, it won’t always work out.
 When a market strategy works out, as the State of Remote Work report did for Buffer, it can deliver outsized results.

 3. Offer Eye-Catching Deals

 Running a special offer is an effective B2B SaaS marketing strategy because it can be a powerful incentive to accelerate decision-making among business clients.
 By offering time-limited discounts or exclusive features, you create a sense of urgency that can push prospective customers to take action.

 Many B2B businesses run deals on popular event days like Black Friday, Cyber Monday, or festive periods to see a boost in sales.
 These deals don’t necessarily mean a discount but could be an upsell for increased sales.

 There are two ways to go about this.